Southeast Asian journalists train in environmental reporting

 "This is just one of many unsolved problems," she said.
 "Another is disposing of used batteries."

-Purwaningsih believes that reporting on advances in related technology – and helping reporters learn to understand and then explain this to audiences – is a constructive approach.
+a constructive approach.
 The three-day workshop emphasizes professional standards for climate reporting, non-biased reporting and storytelling to draw in readers and viewers.
 It also looks at interviewing techniques and staying safe while reporting.
-Participants discuss the importance of localizing and humanizing stories, and including different perspectives, checking, rechecking, fact-checking and persistent research, as well as cooperating with citizen journalists.
+Participants discuss the importance of localizing and humanizing stories, and including different perspectives, as well as checking, rechecking, fact-checking and persistent research, and working with citizen journalists.

 Wages versus workload